The Adrenal-Thyroid Connection

 How Chronic Stress Impacts Thyroid Function

 You probably know your adrenal glands for producing adrenaline and managing your fight or flight response.
-However, did you know that, as part of your endocrine system, they also produce hormones which impact major metabolic processes, just like your thyroid does?
+However, did you know that, as part of your endocrine system, they also produce hormones that impact major metabolic processes, just like your thyroid does?
 The hormones produced by your adrenal glands help to regulate blood pressure, electrolyte balance, blood sugar, immune response, digestion, and more.

 When you experience stress, be it emotional, mental, or physical, your hypothalamus sends a signal to your pituitary gland.
 Your pituitary gland signals your adrenal glands to produce and release a series of stress hormones, including cortisol.